denisgulev/aws-bootcamp-cruddur-2023/journal/week9.md

-# Week 9 — CI/CD with CodePipeline, CodeBuild and CodeDeploy
+# Week 9 — CI/CD with CodePipeline with CodeBuild

 ## CodePipeline